fukunagatsu/FAB-GMM/README.md

 Blank line is inserted between elements (vector of mean value and covariance matrix) of each component.

 ## Reference
-Fujimaki, Ryohei, and Satoshi Morinaga.
+Ryohei Fujimaki, and Satoshi Morinaga.
 "Factorized asymptotic bayesian inference for mixture modeling."
 International Conference on Artificial Intelligence and Statistics.
 2012.

+Tsukasa Fukunaga, and Wataru Iwasaki.
+"Importance of considering simple factors in *C.~elegans*  behavioral analysis."